Chilean recluse spider: Medical significance

-Spectrum of disease
+Effects of venom

-Disease may range from a minor bite with mild skin irritation, to severe skin necrosis, called cutaneous loxoscelism, to a less common syndrome in 10-15% of cases, a systemic illness called viscerocutaneous loxoscelism, because it involves inner organs.
+The symptoms associated with Chilean recluse venom may range from a minor bite with mild skin irritation, to severe skin necrosis, called cutaneous loxoscelism, to a condition called viscerocutaneous loxoscelism, in 10-15% of cases, that causes necrosis of the victim's organs.

 Cutaneous loxoscelism results from serious bites causing a necrotising skin ulcer in about 50% of bites with destruction of soft tissue and may take months, and rarely years to heal, leaving deep scars.
 The damaged tissue will become gangrenous black and eventually slough away.
 Initially there may be no pain from a bite, but over time the wound may grow to as large as 10 inches (25 cm) in extreme cases.
 Bites are felt initially but may take up to seven hours to cause visible damage; more serious systemic effects may occur before this time, as venom of any kind spreads throughout the body in minutes.

 Viscerocutaneous loxoscelism manifests with skin blanching due to vasoconstriction, sometimes a dengue-like scarlatiniform rash, hemolysis, sometimes resulting in hemoglobinuria, hemolytic anemia and acute tubular necrosis leading to kidney failure, and death in 3%–4% of cases per a study covering 30 years of bites in Chile.
 In a single year (2005) no deaths were reported.
 In Peru, viscerocutaneous loxoscelism occurs in 27.2% of cases, in Chile it occurs in 15.7% and in the state of Santa Catarina, in Brazil it occurs in 13.1%.
 In a period from 1955 to 2000 250 cases of Loxoscelism were studied in Santiago, Chile, cutaneous loxoscelism occurred in 81.2% of the cases (203), while the most severe form, viscerocutaneous loxoscelism, occurred in 18.8% (47).
 Of the 47 who had viscerocutaneous loxoscelism, 9 died, representing a mortality rate of 19.1%, 6 were women and 3 were men, aged 2 to 37 years, 6 occurred in the summer, two in the fall and one in the winter.
-Loxosceles laeta can produce 60 µg of venom by electrostimulation, compared to 30-40 µg of Loxosceles intermedia and Loxosceles gaucho.
-In Peru, the mortality rate was 18% for those over 13 years old, and 50% for children under 13 years old, the amount of venom injected by the spider is only 0.5 to 1.0 µl.
+Loxosceles laeta can produce 60 μg of venom by electrostimulation, compared to 30-40 μg of Loxosceles intermedia and Loxosceles gaucho.